jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 INSERT CODE SNIPPET
 !!!

+!!!
+Link to CSS Reference
+!!!

 ###Populate your Feed

-The `/feed/feed.js` file routes to the feed div.
+The `feed/feed.js` file routes to the feed div.
 Replace the link associated with `var url` with a feed URL from your dashboard to specify the content being pulled in to the widget.
-See the [Platform API Reference](developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on the `/feed.rss` endpoint.
+See the [Platform API Reference](developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on the `feed.rss` endpoint.

     var getFeed = function(id){
       var url = '//content.jwplatform.com/feed.rss?feed_id=Xw0oaD4q&related_video=' + id;